hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * The car rating [dataset](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/Assignments_Data/Assignment_Set_13_Data.csv) includes 1,728 records with six features attributes: buying, maint, doors, persons, lug_boot, and safety.

    - Depending on the class feature, cluster the data using the K-Means algorithm and then test the results using the following methods DBSCAN and Hierarchical.
 (Hint: use the One-Hot method to digitize the required features.)

+**Please Note**: You can take a look at the part three of the session thirteen's Notebook.

--> Deadline: Friday, Khordad 30, 23:59 (Announced at Khordad 18)
+-> Deadline: Friday, Khordad 30, 23:59 (Announced at Khordad 18) - **Won't be extended!**

 # Submission Instruction